“Art is a lie that makes us realize the truth. – Pablo Picasso”.

 At the end of the day, Amelia would walk back to her apartment which was in Carrer de Còrsega, a place she had discovered with Javier’s assistance and was a fifteen minutes’ walk from the Viena.
 She had rented a tiny studio apartment on the 3rd floor of a private building.
 The owner was an amicable old woman named Mariana who lived on the first floor.

 Amelia had decorated her apartment with posters of artworks by Dali, Degas, Picasso, Goya, da Vinci, Van Gogh and Rembrandt.
 She had studied 20th century arts during her under graduate program in London and had been especially taken by the works of Pablo Picasso.
-She appreciated the modern artist’s talent, struggles, spirit and his attitude towards life but more than that she admired his display of boundless uninhibited imagination.
-It was her obsession that prompted her to write a thesis on the artist.
+She appreciated the modern artist’s talent, struggles, spirit and his attitude towards life but more than anything she admired his display of boundless uninhibited imagination.
+There was no apprehensions in venturing.
+Though ages apart, he inspired her in ways and it was this inspiration that prompted her to write a thesis on him.
 She believed that researching about him might throw some light on her own self as an artist.
 It was then she had decided to move to Spain, Picasso’s birth place.

 Chapter 2 – The Rendezvous

 One Saturday afternoon, Amelia noticed a poster of a band performance outside café Viena , when she reached their after finishing her tour.
 She approached Javier who didn’t notice her coming as his eyes were glued to the television screen showing Barcelona vs Valencia and the latter was making the former sweat.
 Javier almost looked cross.

 ‘Isn’t 25 euros a lot to see some random band?
 I could see Imagine Dragons for 30 pounds in London.
 I haven’t even heard of these guys.’
 Amelia said as she sat on the chair next to Javier.